jonathanroehm/middleman-rspec-bootstrap4/README.md

 # Middleman Rspec Bootstrap4
 [![Build Status](https://travis-ci.org/jonathanroehm/middleman-rspec-bootstrap4.svg?branch=master)](https://travis-ci.org/jonathanroehm/middleman-rspec-bootstrap4)

-### A convenient starter app for Middleman 4 that comes preloaded with RSpec, Bootstrap4 and a host of other goodies
+### A convenient starter app for Middleman 4 that comes preloaded with RSpec, Bootstrap4 Beta and a host of other goodies
 A basic "starting point" middleman app that is tested through RSpec with some additional handy features to help you get up and running quickly.

 I use this app as a starting point for new projects since it has a lot of convenient things already in place...
 CoffeeScript namespacing, example feature specs, RSpec and Capybara configurations, etc.